 Investing in the debentures involves risks.
-In addition, as a result of the conditional conversion feature of the debentures, a holder will also be exposed to the risks of owning SunPower's class A common stock, and the value of debentures may fluctuate with the value of our class A common stock.
-You should carefully consider the risks described below relating to an investment in debentures and our class A common stock, as well as the risks relating to SunPower's business described under "Risk Factors" in the accompanying prospectus, and the other information contained or incorporated by reference in this prospectus supplement or the accompanying prospectus before making an investment decision.
+In addition to the risks of owning the debentures, as a result of the conditional conversion feature of the debentures, a holder will also be exposed to the risks of owning SunPower's class A common stock, and the value of debentures may fluctuate with the value of our class A common stock.
+You should carefully consider the risks described below relating to an investment in debentures and our class A common stock, as well as the risks relating to SunPower's business described under "Risk Factors" in the accompanying prospectus, and the other information contained or incorporated by reference in this prospectus supplement or the accompanying prospectus, in particular the risk factors included in our Quarterly Report on Form 10-Q for the quarter ended April 1, 2007, before making an investment decision.
 The risks and uncertainties described below, in the accompanying prospectus and in our other filings with the SEC incorporated by reference herein are not the only ones facing SunPower.
 Additional risks and uncertainties not presently known to us or that we currently consider immaterial may also adversely affect us.
 If any of the following risks occur, our business, financial condition or results of operations could be materially harmed.
-In such case, the value of the debentures could decline and you may lose all or part of your investment.
+In such case, the value of the debentures could decline and you could lose part or all of your investment.